 Inspector Andy O'Keefe

-That brings this month's blog to a close, I will be back next month...
+Thank you for taking the time to read this month’s blog and I will be back next month.